Accelerated Learning Training

 At this program’s conclusion, participants should be able to:

-- Take advantage of latest available information about the brain as it relates to how people learn and retain information.
+- Take advantage of the latest available information about the brain as it relates to how people learn and retain information.

 - Explain preparation, presentation, practice, and performance and their importance in the learning process.